-In this episode, we broach the subject of work visa considerations for international students in the arts, in America.
-Attorney Sharon Brenner of Surowitz Immigration PC discusses the purview of an artist visa, factors that strengthen a petition and how to make the best use of that one year of Optional Practical Training (OPT).
+In this episode, we tackle head-on the subject of work visa - for international students in the arts, in America.
+Attorney Sharon Brenner of Surowitz Immigration PC answers 18 questions that discuss the purview of an artist visa, factors that strengthen a petition and how to make the best use of that one year of Optional Practical Training (OPT).

 Narrated & Produced by Sandhya Ramachandran